Regulatory actions for June 25, 2025

 June 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Femasys, GE Healthcare, Inspiremd.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accord, Astrazeneca, Capricor, GSK, Lundbeck, Novo Nordisk, OS Therapies, Quoin, Zambon.

 Briefs